xwp/wp-post-inspector/readme.txt

 1. Navigate to Settings > Writing.

-2. In the field "Post Inspector User Access," set the minimum user level that can view the Post Inspector Metabox.
+2. In the field "Post Inspector User Access," set the minimum Capability that can view the Post Inspector Metabox.

-_Developers:  The User Permission's <code>&lt;select&gt;</code> uses Role labels for ease-of-use, but technically, in this plugin the User Permissions are bound to Capabilities._
+_See ["Capability vs. Role Table"](http://codex.wordpress.org/Roles_and_Capabilities#Capability_vs._Role_Table) in the WordPress Codex for help determining a capability level for your install._

 == Screenshots ==